 Heart rate is also decreased with lower thyroid, but there are many other factors such as medication, heart disease and being "over athletic" which can also cause low heart rate and I don't recommend this to diagnose low thyroid.

 If one takes thyroid, a repeat TSH should be done in three to six weeks and if this level is still high, a higher dose of thyroid is prescribed.
 Repeat studies are done until the TSH is less than 5.
 In general, the higher the TSH, the more thyroid is recommended.
 An ill or older patient should gradually increase his dosage until the desired amount has been established.
 Twice yearly, the TSH should be repeated.
 Two blood tests can be affected by consumption of this hormone.
-It can influence the protime in patients in common consistently taking Coumadin (Warfarin).
-Also, it will lower the cholesterol and tryglycerides in most individuals.
+It can influence the prothrombin time ("protime") in patients in common consistently taking Coumadin (Warfarin).
+Also, it will lower the cholesterol and triglycerides in most individuals.

 In the past it was thought that osteoporosis may be worsened by excessive thyroid hormones.
 A recent study demonstrated that osteoporosis is only seen if TSH is left below 0.1 for a prolonged period of time.
 The goal is to reach an effective dose of hormone while keeping the TSH above 0.1.
 Many physicians keep the TSH at 3-5, which may not result in much clinical improvement.

 On a daily basis, whether you take the hormone on an empty stomach or with food is not important, but you should not take thyroid medications with iron pills, liquid antacids or some anti-cholesterol drugs because they will interfere with absorption.

 Additional information on T4 and T3 can be found on Dr. Wilson's web site.